MLArtist/WebScraper/README.md

 **if you wish to start the crawling afresh from the supplied address, please use following command** *python websitescrap.py https://www.wikipedia.org --start_afresh true*

+#### output
+The output will be a directory of json files, where each file contains the raw html content of webpage in the following format

+{"url": "raw html content of the webpage associated with URL"}